-- A. A milk beverage is a combination of 1 single shot of espresso (per the definition of espresso in the "Espresso" section) and steamed cow's milk, which should produce a harmonious balance of rich, sweet milk and espresso, and is less than 240ml in volume. - B. Milk beverages may be served with latte art or with a central circle of white milk.
-Latte art expression may take any pattern the competitor chooses. - C. Milk beverages must be served in a vessel from which judges must be able to drink as required without any functional detriment to their ability to score accurately; this includes but is not exclusive to vessel being too hot, unable to hold and drink from vessel safely.
-Otherwise, a "no" will be given for "Functional vessel used." - D. Additional toppings, including but not limited to sugar, spices or powdered flavorings are not allowed.
-If used, the competitor will receive 0 points in the "Taste balance" category. - E. Milk Beverages must be served to the judges with a napkin and unflavored water, otherwise the competitor will receive a reduced score in "Attention to detail." - F. Nothing other than ground coffee and water may be placed in the portafilters, otherwise the milk beverage will receive 0 points on all scores available on the technical and sensory scoresheets in the milk beverage category.
+- A. A milk beverage is a combination of 1 single shot of espresso (per the definition of espresso in the "Espresso" section) and milk steamed with the WBC-provided espresso machine, which should produce a harmonious balance of rich, sweet milk and espresso. - B. All commercially available unflavored milks can be used.
+Plain (sweetened or unsweetened) plant-based milks and animal milks can be used.
+No human milk will be accepted, or a competitor will receive zero in that category.

+- C. Combining and blending commercially available milks is allowed, provided all milks are commercially available and prepared as directed, if required (e.g., commercially available milk powders may be used, if prepared as directed on the package).
+Outside of combining milks, no additions may be made to milk, regardless of the type of milk chosen.
+Competitors can remove elements from commercially available milks (e.g., through freeze-distillation) provided that no ingredients or additives are used in the process of distillation. - D. Milk beverages may be served with latte art or with a central circle of white milk.
+Latte art expression may take any pattern the competitor chooses. - E. Milk beverages must be served in a vessel from which judges must be able to drink as required without any functional detriment to their ability to score accurately; this includes but is not exclusive to vessel being too hot, unable to hold and drink from vessel safely.
+If there is a functional detriment to a judges' ability to score, the "Attention to Details" score will be impacted. - F. No additional ingredients or toppings, including but not limited to sugar, spices, or powdered flavorings will be allowed.
+This also applies to ingredients that are already present in milks, as they are available.
+No additions may be made.
+If added, the competitor will receive 0 points in the "Taste Experience" category. - G. Milk Beverages must be served to the judges with a napkin and unflavored water, otherwise the competitor will receive a reduced score in "Attention to detail." - H. Nothing other than ground coffee and water may be placed in the portafilters, otherwise the milk beverage will receive 0 points on all scores available on the technical and sensory scoresheets in the milk beverage category.

-3.3.
-Signature Beverage
+3.3 Signature Beverage